Woodberry, Baltimore: Television Hill

 Woodberry also houses the facilities for four of Baltimore's commercial television stations, and because of its altitude, it also is the site of two large broadcasting masts.
 This area, once known as Malden Hill, is also known as Television Hill (or simply TV Hill).
 The first television station and transmission tower were completed in 1948.

 TV Hill is the transmitting site for four of the city's television stations and two radio stations.
-Three of the TV outlets, WMAR-TV (channel 2), WBAL-TV (channel 11), and WJZ-TV (channel 13)–along with radio stations WIYY (97.9 FM) and WZFT (104.3 FM)–transmit from a red-colored, tri-mast candelabra tower, which stands 997 ft above ground level.
+Three of the TV outlets, WMAR-TV (channel 2), WBAL-TV (channel 11), and WJZ-TV (channel 13)–along with radio stations WIYY (97.9 FM) and WWMX (106.5 FM)–transmit from a red-colored, tri-mast candelabra tower, which stands 997 ft above ground level.

-Two other television stations, Sinclair Broadcast Group-owned WBFF (channel 45) and WNUV (channel 54), along with radio station WWMX (106.5 FM), transmit from a single tower just to the northeast of the candelabra; this mast stands 1,280 ft above ground level.
+Two other television stations, Sinclair Broadcast Group-owned WBFF (channel 45) and WNUV (channel 54), along with radio station WZFT (104.3 FM), transmit from a single tower just to the northeast of the candelabra; this mast stands 1,280 ft above ground level.
 A third, shorter tower also handles communications for various municipal service agencies of the City of Baltimore (e.g., police, fire, public works).

 Five television stations also have their broadcasting studios located on TV Hill: WJZ-TV, located at the end of Malden Avenue and to the west of the towers; the WBAL Building (which is also home to WIYY and WBAL radio), on Hooper Avenue to the northeast; and WBFF/WNUV (and WUTB), which share facilities on West 41st Street, just southeast of the towers.
 (The WMAR-TV studios are located on York Road, at the Baltimore City/Baltimore County line.)